16 Best Tips For a Sustainable Web Design

 The strategies we’ve listed will not only help make your B2B websites more energy efficient, they will also improve that site’s overall quality.
 They’ll help with search engine optimization, speed, and user experience, and get your site found sooner and more often.

 But there are other best practices to boost energy efficiency as well.
 As with any endeavor, managing it right has far-reaching impacts.
 Choosing the right marketing agency can also help you save energy, from the front-end user to the back-end development.
-New Perspective has worked with many clients in the Cleantech and High Tech industries.
+New Perspective has worked with many clients in the Cleantech and SaaS industries.

 Our experienced marketers and developers follow the best practices to produce energy-efficient and sustainable B2B websites and social media strategies.